 And in the unlikely event we are unable to obtain any compensation for you, then you owe us nothing.
 You win, or you don’t pay!
 So, as you can see, you can afford a Riverside wrongful death attorney to represent you for your wrongful death case.

 Why choose The Dominguez Firm

 The Dominguez Firm has over 30 years of experience successfully handling Riverside wrongful death claims and we can do the same for you and your family.
-We offer the services of our award-winning trial lawyers, in-house investigators who are available 24/7 and a legal staff of over 130 professionals ready to help.
+We offer the services of our award-winning personal injury lawyers in Riverside, in-house investigators who are available 24/7 and a legal staff of over 130 professionals ready to help.
 If you lost a loved one due to someone else’s recklessness or negligence, call the wrongful death lawyers at The Dominguez Firm today at 800-818-1818 for a free consultation.
 We are here for you!

 My experience was good.
 They made sure to kept me in the loop and made sure to let me know what was going on the whole time.
 My mom has used other attorneys and this experience was beyond better.
 I would definitely recommend them!

 The attorneys were always available and answered my questions.
 I would recommend them to anyone.
 Zoe is the best!